ctm/yld/src/running/past/2023/cocodona-250/creepy-crawly.md

 timber and Mojave rattlers, I didn't know much about various centipedes.
 I had a vague recollection of seeing a video of someone getting bitten by one, but I got a photo and video of the large colorful one I saw.
-Sure enough, it was a giant desert centipede, which was indeed the species that [Coyote Peterson had bite him](https://www.youtube.com/watch?v=-6vzjjIrRK8&t=829s).
+Once I had a chance to search the web, sure enough, I had seen a giant desert centipede, which was indeed the species that [Coyote Peterson had bite him](https://www.youtube.com/watch?v=-6vzjjIrRK8&t=829s).